 From Martha Crone's Notebook, Martha Crone Collection, Minnesota Historical Society

 At the end of the path from the front gate of the garden to the Martha Crone Shelter will be found a large granite boulder bearing a dedication to Eloise Butler.
-The boulder was placed the year following her death in front of a Pin Oak tree that was planted in her memory.
+The boulder was placed the year following her death in front of the Pin Oak tree that was planted in her memory.
 On the boulder is mounted a bronze tablet, dedicated on Arbor Day, May 4th, 1934.
 The oak is no longer there, but the boulder is sheltered by a large Leatherwood shrub - another plant she had sought out for the Garden.
 Her "occult" experiences in finding this shrub were described in this writing.

 Below: Newspaper photos from day of dedication.
 Click on photo for a larger image.